 Summer projects will include the traditional REU-model project, ones in which students work on a research project within a Penn faculty member’s lab, as well as unique project opportunities to work on research originating from the Singh Center research facilities themselves.
 Students will be matched to projects based on their background, interests and the projects’ needs and requirements.
 All projects will provide the opportunity to learn next-generation nanotechnology approaches and to develop experience working in at least one of the research facilities using state-of-the-art equipment.
 Students will gain experience with substantial aspects of doing science: experimental design, data collection and communication of results.
 Students will also participate in activities that complement the lab research and help to develop broader scientific and career skills: seminars, paper discussions, career sessions and skills workshops.

 Student participants will earn a $5500 stipend (before taxes, paid in installments), and will be housed within walking distance of the university with housing provided by the program.
 In addition, up to $500 in travel costs to Philadelphia may be eligible for reimbursement.
 Philadelphia is an exciting place to live for the summer, with many social and recreational activities.

-Dates: May 29 – August 3, 2018 (You must be able to participate in the program in its entirety; these dates are not flexible.)
-Students may have the option to conduct research for an extra week after August 2 and present their research at the NNCI REU Convocation at NC State University on August 6-7, 2018.)
+Dates: May 28 – August 2, 2019 (You must be able to participate in the program in its entirety; these dates are not flexible.)
+Students may have the option to conduct research for an extra week after August 2 and present their research at the NNCI REU Convocation at Cornell University, August 11-13, 2019.